-Feng Shanshan leads in Sime Darby
+Shanshan Feng leads in Sime Darby

 Madelene Sagstorm (66) is in second place, followed by Cristie Kerr (63) at 133.
 Kerr's round was the lowest of the day.

 "I have an easy time starting to think too much, so it's about finding the right position," Sagstrom said.
 "It's not the job on the course.
-I'm just trying to get back into what I know works, and I kind of got back in that rhythm afterwards."
+I'm just trying to get back into what I know works, and I kind of got back in that rhythm afterward."

 Overnight leader Lydia Ko (72) couldn't maintain her first-round form and carded four bogeys in the second.